CANToolz/CANToolz/README.md

 ## P.S.

 Current version is uber-beta.
-Not tested enough, code is not celan and ugly... working on that, sorry.
+Not tested enough, code is not celan and ugly and there are bugs that not found yet... working on that, sorry.

 Best Regards,
 Your Code Monkey
 Alexey Sintsov   (@asintsov)
 alex.sintsov@gmail.com